Singapore reports 301 new COVID-19 cases, including 4 in the community

 SINGAPORE: Singapore reported 301 new COVID-19 cases as of noon on Thursday (Aug 6), the Ministry of Health (MOH) said in its preliminary daily update.

-Four cases were in the community, consisting of three Singaporeans or permanent residents and one work pass holder, and there were four imported cases.
+Four cases were in the community, consisting of three Singaporeans or permanent residents and a work pass holder, and another four were imported cases.

-The remaining cases were linked to foreign worker dormitories, bringing the national total to 54,555 infections.
+The vast majority of cases reported on Thursday were linked to foreign worker dormitories, bringing the total number of cases in the country to 54,555 infections.

 "We continue to aggressively test the final batch of dormitory residents, and remain on track to clear all the dormitories by Aug 7, except for a few standalone blocks in the dormitories that serve as quarantine facilities," the ministry added.